nuxt-modules/plausible/README.md

 Done!
 Plausible will now run in your application's client.

 > [!TIP]
-> By default, `@nuxtjs/plausible` will use `window.location.hostname` for the Plausible `domain` configuration key, which will suit most users.
+> By default, `@nuxtjs/plausible` will use `window.location.hostname` for the Plausible `domain` configuration key, which should suit most users.

 ## Configuration